Vani1-2/extension-manager/README.md

 This repository is a fork of the excellent **Extension Manager** originally created by **Matthew Jakeman**.

 **Changes in this version:**
-*  Bundled libbacktrace support(as it is not available in fedora)
+*  `libbacktrace` is packaged as an rpm and is a dependency of extension-manager

 ## Features